adrian-willow/random_visual_novel/README.md

 # disclaimer
+This project was created using the Nightly Build of Ren'Py.
+Expect some bugs.
-This is a project I work on in my spare time.
-So don't expect updates to come out fast.
+I'm mostly working in my spare time.
+Which is not a lot sometimes.
+So don't expect updates to come out very fast.

-You have a problem with the game?
-I gave you the Source Code.
-Fix it yourself.

-This project was done using the Nightly Build of Ren'Py.
-So expect some bugs.

-Don't bother doing any bug reports.
-I won't answer them.
+Sorry for grammar mistakes.